Resources · Meeting Types

 Clergy, employers, journalists, public-health workers — anyone with reason to understand the program from the inside.

-Open meetings usually run 60 to 90 minutes.
-The room is set up before you arrive: folding chairs in a circle or rows, a literature table near the entrance, a coffee urn somewhere.
-A chairperson or secretary leads the meeting through a familiar arc: opening readings (often the Preamble and the Serenity Prayer), a speaker or topic, then sharing or discussion, then closing readings.
+Open meetings typically run 60 to 90 minutes, though individual groups vary.
+Rooms are often set up before you arrive, commonly folding chairs in a circle or rows, a literature table near the entrance, a coffee urn nearby.
+A chairperson or secretary often leads the meeting through a familiar arc: opening readings (commonly the Preamble and sometimes the Serenity Prayer), a speaker or topic, then sharing or discussion, then closing readings, though formats vary by group.

 Many open meetings center on a speaker who shares their story in three rough parts: what their drinking was like, what happened, and what life is like now.
 The chronology is the structure; the specifics are what give it weight.

 You may be invited to introduce yourself at the start as a visitor.
-You can introduce yourself with first name only and decline to add anything.
+You can give your first name only and say nothing further.
 Visitors are typically not asked to share, but you're welcome to thank the group at the end if you'd like.

 Etiquette